-4,813,041 Shares of Common Stock
+5,000,000 Shares of Common Stock

-This prospectus relates to the registering and resale by the selling stockholders named under the heading "Selling Stockholders" in this prospectus (which term as used in this prospectus includes their respective transferees, pledgees, distributees, donees and successors-in-interest, each a "selling stockholder" and, collectively, the "selling stockholders") of up to 4,813,041 shares of common stock, par value \$0.0001 per share, of Serve Robotics Inc. (the "Company"), which includes: (i) 2,104,562 shares of our common stock issued upon conversion of certain convertible promissory notes (the "Convertible Promissory Notes"); (ii) 500,000 shares of our common stock issuable upon exercise of the warrant (the "Underwriter Warrant") issued to Aegis Capital Corp. ("Aegis") in connection with the public offering and uplisting of our common stock, as more fully described herein (the "Public Offering"); (iii) 63,479 shares of our common stock issuable upon exercise of the warrants (the "Network 1 Warrants") issued to Network 1 Financial Securities, Inc. ("Network 1") at the closing of the Public Offering for their service as placement agent for the Convertible Promissory Notes; and (iv) 2,145,000 shares of our common stock issuable upon exercise of the warrant (the "Magna Warrant" and, together with the Underwriter Warrant and the Network 1 Warrants, the "Warrants") issued to Magna New Mobility USA ("Magna") in connection with our strategic partnership with Magna.
+This prospectus relates to the registering and resale by the selling stockholder named under the heading "Selling Stockholder" in this prospectus (which term as used in this prospectus includes its respective transferees, pledgees, distributees, donees and successors-in-interest, each a "selling stockholder" and, collectively, the "selling stockholders") of up to 5,000,000 shares of common stock, par value \$0.0001 per share, of Serve Robotics Inc. (the "Company"), which includes: (i) 2,500,000 shares of our common stock issuable upon exercise of the pre-funded warrants (the "Pre-Funded Warrants") issued to Armistice Capital Master Fund Ltd. ("Armistice") in connection with a private placement of warrants and pre-funded warrants, as more fully described herein (the "July 2024 PIPE") and (ii) 2,500,000 shares of our common stock issuable upon exercise of the warrants (the "Investor Warrants," and together with the Pre-Funded Warrants, the "July 2024 PIPE Warrants") issued to Armistice in connection with the July 2024 PIPE.

-We will not receive any proceeds from the sale of the shares of common stock by the selling stockholders.
-However, we will receive the proceeds of any cash exercise of the Warrants.
-The selling stockholders may sell the shares of common stock offered by this prospectus from time to time through the means described in this prospectus under the caption "Plan of Distribution."
+We will not receive any proceeds from the sale of the shares of common stock by the selling stockholder.
+However, we will receive the proceeds of any cash exercise of the July 2024 PIPE Warrants.
+The selling stockholder may sell the shares of common stock offered by this prospectus from time to time through the means described in this prospectus under the caption "Plan of Distribution."

 We will bear all costs, expenses and fees in connection with the registration of the shares of common stock.
-The selling stockholders will bear all discounts, concessions, commissions and similar selling expenses, if any, attributable to their respective sales of the shares of common stock.
+The selling stockholder will bear all discounts, concessions, commissions and similar selling expenses, if any, attributable to their respective sales of the shares of common stock.

 Our common stock is currently traded on The Nasdaq Capital Market, LLC ("Nasdaq") under the ticker symbol "SERV".
-On June 27, 2024, the last reported sale price of our common stock on Nasdaq was \$2.00 per share.
+On July 30, 2024, the last reported sale price of our common stock on Nasdaq was \$15.00 per share.